12q1/local_docs/words/actinomycete.md

-# actinomycete
+# Actinomycete

 ---
-## Noun #noun
+#noun
 - **Any of various filamentous or rod-shaped bacteria, of the order Actinomycetales, that resemble fungi.
-Some actinomycetes are pathogens and some are sources of antibiotics.**
+Some actinomycetes are pathogens and some are sources of [[antibiotics]].**
 ---

 ### Synonyms